LaTeXing/LaTeXing-Documentation/tutorials/quick_build.md

-**LaTeXing do not detect errors in external scripts, so before reporting a problem be sure you can succesfully call the script from outside of LaTeXing.** Anyway if you have a problem you can check the *.stderr file from your output directory for any possible error messages.
+**LaTeXing do not detect errors in external scripts, so before reporting a problem be sure you can succesfully call the script from outside of LaTeXing.** Anyway if you have a problem, enable the log mode and you check the *.stderr.log file from your output directory for any possible error messages.

 ## Custom Build Order